 - The eponymous character in Saki would like to think that her big sis, Miyanaga Teru, is the coolest big sis in the world.
-Said delusion is quickly smashed when the latter disowned her publicly, not to mention being a massive Jerk Ass and is the closest thing the series have to a Big Bad.
+Said delusion is quickly smashed when the latter told a reporter she had no sister, not to mention being a massive Jerk Ass and is the closest thing the series have to a Big Bad.

 - Yomi to Kagura in Ga-Rei -Zero-.
 Even after a barrage of very awful tragedies she's still a Cool Big Sis, to the bitter end.

 - Aoi Kimi of Kyoukai Senjou no Horizon.
 As the protagonist's slightly older sister, she's about the same age as most of the rest of the main cast, but definitely plays team mom.
 She's also a flamboyant pervert.

 - In Girls und Panzer, the Little Army prequel manga reveals that Nishizumi Maho, who otherwise seems like an Expy of Teru from Saki, is actually quite close to her younger sister Miho, and that the aloof behavior she often displays in the anime is actually a Jerk Ass Facade brought on by having to be the ideal Nishizumi heiress, which she does so that Miho will be free to live her own way.

 - Pravda High's second-in-command Nonna has this dynamic with her direct superior Katyusha.
 One need only look through the non-action scenes episode 9 for proof.